BobAProScan/VOX-Recorder/README.md

 ## Frequently Asked Questions

-Q: Can I run multiple copies of VOX Recorder on one computer?<br>
+<b>Q: Can I run multiple copies of VOX Recorder on one computer</b>
 A: Yes.
 Many instances of VOX Recorder can run on the same computer.
 1) Copy the contents of an existing folder to a new folder.
 2) Run VOX Recorder in the new folder then change the options specific to that instance.<br>

 Q: How can I stream multiple receivers at the same time?<br>